supermemo-wiki/SuperMemo.Wiki/reference-manual/backup-guide.md

 ![](/reference-manual/backup-guide/bitshelter-restoremenu2.png)

-!> If you have issues with the above instuctions, you can also refer to [this guide](https://www.howtogeek.com/howto/11130/restore-previous-versions-of-files-in-every-edition-of-windows-7/)
+> If you have issues with the above instuctions, you can also refer to [this guide](https://www.howtogeek.com/howto/11130/restore-previous-versions-of-files-in-every-edition-of-windows-7/)
+{.is-info}

 ## Internet backups: Git & Github